file contains content and type. Apart from this, you will have metadata of a file

 statSync is a synchronization version of the start function.
 It executes sequentially and waits for execution to finish before going to the next line.

-Here is an syntax fs.statSync(path, options)
+Here is a syntax fs.statSync(path, options)

-const fileInfo = fs.statSync('./package.json')
+const fileInfo = fs.statSync("./package.json");